n3-rd/ohun/README.md

 Ohun uses a number of open source projects to work properly:

 - [Playerctl](https://github.com/altdesktop/playerctl) - Playerctl is a command-line utility and library for controlling media players that implement the [MPRIS](http://specifications.freedesktop.org/mpris-spec/latest/) D-Bus Interface Specification.
-- [Tauri](https://tauri.app/) - Build an optimized, secure, and frontend-independent application for multi-platform deployment.
+- [Tauri](https://tauri.app/) - Build an optimised, secure, and frontend-independent application for multi-platform deployment.
 - [Sveltekit](https://kit.svelte.dev/) web development, streamlined
 - [Paroles](https://github.com/Clarkkkk/paroles) Library for parsing, making, modifying and "playing" LRC format lyrics
 - [Lockr](https://github.com/tsironis/lockr) A minimal API wrapper for localStorage.
 Simple as your high-school locker.

-And of course Ohub itself is open source with a [repository](https://github.com/n3-rd/ohun) on GitHub.
+And of course Ohun itself is open source with a [repository](https://github.com/n3-rd/ohun) on GitHub.

 ## Installation